 The Top 5 Mistakes Fashion Start-ups Make And How To Avoid Them.

-Working with fashion start-ups every day means I see clients making the same mistakes and repeating the same patterns over and over.
-Here I let you in on the secrets of the top 5 mistakes fashion startups make, and how to avoid them.
+Working with fashion start-ups every day means I see clients making the same mistakes and repeating the same patterns over and over again.
+In this article I'm letting you in on the secrets of the top 5 mistakes fashion startups make, and how to avoid them.

 1. Approaching a factory with a rough sketch.

-At best, factories will deem you as completely out your depth, inexperienced and won’t entertain you as a client.
-At worst you’ll make mistakes the expensive way.
+At best, factories will deem you as completely out of your depth, inexperienced and won’t entertain you as a client.
+At worst, you’ll make mistakes the expensive way.

 Getting inaccurate attempts at samples back from factories is very disappointing, not to mention disheartening, but when you haven’t provided them with good quality, exact instructions to follow, then it’s really not so surprising.